OrenGurevitch/BIOPAC_data_analysis/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Script to import and read data │   │   └── make_dataset.py
+    │   ├── read           <- Script to import and read data │   │   └── make_dataset.py
     │   │
     │   ├── features       <- Script to turn raw data into processed physiological signals and event markers via